crdant/replicated-salesforce-fulfillment/README.md

 1. Create an Opportunity in Salesforce.
 2. Add Products to the Opportunity, specifying quantities and relevant details.
-3. Mark the Opportunity as Closed Won.
-4. A Contract and Order are automatically created based on the Closed Won Opportunity.
+3. Move the opportunity to the "Negoitiation/Review" stage to create Order and Contract objects.
+These are used by the fulfillment process.
-5. Activate the contract to activate the order.
+4. Activate the contract to activate the order.
-6. Upon Order activation, the ReplicatedFulfillment class is triggered, which:
+5. Upon Order activation, the ReplicatedFulfillment class is triggered, which:
    - Generates or updates a Replicated license
    - Retrieves the license file from Replicated
    - Generates appropriate installation instructions based on the product